 \paragraph{Convergence Parameters.} The iterative updates in Algorithms \ref{alg:prefill} and \ref{alg:decoding} require two convergence parameters: \begin{itemize} \item \textbf{Iterations}: Number of update cycles for low rank factors.
 Typically, $2$ or $3$ iterations may suffice, as the approximation would converge. \item \textbf{Tolerance}: Convergence threshold defined as the mean squared error between successive low rank matrices.
 Values of $10^{-2}$ or $10^{-3}$ work well in practice.
 Tighter tolerance (e.g., $10^{-3}$) improves accuracy slightly but increases computation. \end{itemize}

-\paragraph{Tuning Strategy.} The search space for LRQK hyper-parameters is relatively compact compared to other optimization-based methods.
-We recommend the following tuning protocol: \begin{enumerate} \item Start with the default configuration ($r=32, k=2048$, 64 lite tokens, 2 iterations, tolerance $10^{-2}$). \item If memory is limited, reduce $k$ proportionally to the context length or decrease $r$. \item If accuracy is insufficient, increase $k$ (up to hardware limits) or $r$. \end{enumerate} In our experiments, this strategy typically requires evaluating fewer configurations to identify near-optimal settings for a given task and model architecture.
+\paragraph{Tuning Strategy.} The search space for LRQK hyperparameters is relatively compact compared to other optimization based methods.
+It is recommended the following tuning protocol: \begin{enumerate} \item Start with the default configuration ($r=32, k=2048$, 64 lite tokens, 2 iterations, tolerance $10^{-2}$). \item If memory is limited, reduce $k$ proportionally to the context length or decrease $r$. \item If accuracy is insufficient, increase $k$ (up to hardware limits) or $r$. \end{enumerate} In our experiments, this strategy typically requires evaluating fewer configurations to identify near-optimal settings for a given task and model architecture.

 \paragraph{Implementation and Integration Overhead.} LRQK introduces modest computational overhead relative to standard attention: \begin{itemize} \item \textbf{Prefill stage}: Additional cost for computing low rank projections, partially offset by reduced attention computation over selected tokens. \item \textbf{Decode stage}: Incremental updates to low rank matrices add computation, but attention over fewer tokens ($k$ instead of full sequence) reduces overall cost. \item \textbf{Cache management}: CPU-GPU transfers for selected tokens and cache lookup operations add latency, though this is mitigated by transferring only $k$ tokens rather than the entire KV cache. \end{itemize}